-2. The landlord must decide whether to store, dispose of, or sell the goods
+Option 2: Decide whether to store, dispose of, or sell the goods

 All other goods

-If the value of the goods is less than the cost of storing, transporting and selling them, the landlord can immediately dispose of them as they see fit (except for personal documents).
+- less than the cost of storing, transporting and selling them, the landlord can immediately dispose of them as they see fit (except for personal documents).

-If the value of the goods is more than the cost of storing, transporting and selling them, the landlord must secure the goods for at least 35 days from the day they took possession of them.
+- more than the cost of storing, transporting and selling them, the landlord must secure the goods for at least 35 days from the day they took possession of them.
 After 35 days, they can either:

-To do this, the landlord can send in the bond refund form (if the tenant left less than 2 months ago) or apply to the Tenancy Tribunal (if the tenant left more than 2 months ago).
-If the bond is not enough, the landlord may recover the costs directly from the tenant.
+To do this, send in the bond refund form (if the tenant left less than two months ago) or apply to the Tenancy Tribunal (if the tenant left more than two months ago).
+If the bond isn’t enough, the landlord may recover the costs directly from the tenant.

+Include a copy of the Tribunal order (if any), so we can make the payment the Tribunal has ordered.
 The tenant has a year to claim any money from us.

 If the tenant wants to claim goods that have been in storage

 The tenant can claim goods that have been held in storage.
-The landlord can claim for the cost of storage from the tenant.
+The landlord can then claim for the cost of storage from the tenant.
 The tenant should give the landlord a receipt for the goods that have been returned.